girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 4/Conditional Rendering.md

 - Performance Optimization : Conditional Rendering plays a major role to make sure the different user interfaces load faster on the frontend.
 - Code Readability : Conditional Rendering makes it easier to read and understand several lines of code easily which is highly beneficial during editing and/or debugging the code.
-- Single Return Statement : Using Conditional Rendering ,code in react steers clear of multiple return statements.
+- Single Return Statement : Using Conditional Rendering,code in react generally steers clear of multiple return statements.

 ## Where we use conditional Rendering ?